 3. Define your respondents

 In the research world, a minimum sample size of 100 people is required for your data to be statistically reliable.
-And if you want to break down your sample into different groups based on size of company or any other variables, then you will want to aim for at least double this amount.
+And if you want to break down your sample into different groups based on the size of the company or any other variables, then you will want to aim for at least double this amount.

 4. Design your survey